vamenard/css-cstat/README.md

 # css-cs-fixer

-This tool intensd to find unused css elemenst.
+This tool intends to find unused css elements.
 It parses css files and then check in the webroot folder if the class is actually used, like a css codebase recursive grep.